Skip to main content

 Template: Yootheme Venice

-In 2016 I attended the training "Online Sales Success XL" by Aartjan van Erkel and was able to learn a lot from it.
+In 2016, I attended the "Online Sales Success XL" training by Aartjan van Erkel and was able to learn a lot from it.
 I had already largely implemented the tips he gave me regarding content in the website.
-For example, the services were broken down over different pages.
+For instance, the services were broken down over different pages.
 And these are directly visible in the main menu.
-On the top right, I created a submenu for the pages that do not directly apply to my services.
+At the top right, I created a submenu for the pages that do not directly apply to my services.

 Version: Joomla 3